With a master's degree in telecommunications and over 15 years of working experience in telecommunic... | See full bio

-41. The average cost per click of Facebook ads is $1.72.
+40. The average cost per click of Facebook ads is $1.72.

 Facebook pay-per-click ads don't differ much from Google Ads in that regard.

-43. LinkedIn controls 14.6% of the PPC ads market share.
+42. LinkedIn controls 14.6% of the PPC ads market share.

 According to Formstack's statistics, Facebook ads were most attractive to 21.5% of marketing agencies.
-Second is LinkedIn with 14.6%, and Twitter comes third 12.4%.
+Second is LinkedIn with 14.6%, and Twitter comes third at 12.4%.

-Naturally, LinkedIn ads are usually B2B, while Facebook ads target more customers than businesses.
+LinkedIn ads are usually B2B, while Facebook ads target more customers than businesses.
 Twitter strikes an almost perfect balance between B2B and B2C ads.

 The Mobile PPC Stats

-45. 60% of mobile users click on a PPC ad at least once a week.
+44. 60% of mobile users click on a PPC ad at least once a week.

 The PPC rate for mobile devices looks promising.
 Almost two-thirds of users click on an ad, and 20% make at least one purchase per week.
 That's a fantastic conversion rate for mobile ads.

+Recent statistics on mobile marketing show that 70% of mobile clients who discover your company online will take action within an hour.
 Also, 69% of mobile users call the business directly from Google search.

-A PPC campaign done correctly can lead to impressive conversion rates.
 Those, in turn, can provide your business with the new clients it needs to grow.

-What is a good PPC conversion rate?
+What is a reasonable PPC conversion rate?